samskaufel/myFlix-React-client/README.md

 <li>Displays favorite movies</li>
 <li>Allows users to remove a movie from their list of favorites</li>
 </ul>

+## Built Using
+- MERN
+- Parcel
+- React-Redux
+- Styled with Bootstrap

 ## How to Run
 ```